 - If this position is uncomfortable you can place your arms below shoulder level) and repeat the stretch.

-- Raise your left arm and reach it forwards until it is aligned with your torso; at the same time, kick your right leg backwards until is it aligned with your torso.
+– While bracing your core, raise your left arm and reach it forwards until it is aligned with your torso; at the same time, kick your right leg backwards until is it aligned with your torso.

 – Hold this position for 2-3 seconds before slowly returning to the starting position.